syhily/docker-talebook/README.md

 6. The database on ramdisk should be synced for making data consistence.
 Create a Synology schedule task for executing the `scripts/update-original.sh` every minute.

 >**Caution ⚠️：** We recommend adding books or deleting books on talebook side.
-Don't using calibre for avoiding data missing after you enabling this schedule task.
+Don't using calibre for avoiding data losing after you enabling this schedule task.
 >The latest talebook bundled a good batch import mechanism.
 Copy your books to `/volume1/docker/talebook/imports`, you can scan the new books and import them into talebook.

 7. Create a daily Synology schedule task for executing the `scripts/daily-cleanup-talebook.sh`.